programs-pathologist-assistant-990x358

 • Duration: Two years

-Duke University of Durham, North Carolina, has a two-year master of health science (MHS) program for pathologists’ assistants.
+Duke University of Durham, North Carolina, offers a two-year master of health science (MHS) program for pathologists’ assistants (PAs).
 This school’s Department of Pathology blazed a trail for PAs 40 years ago, “founding” the profession.

 Through 86 credits of courses such as pharmacology, immunology, and microbiology, students are taught the fundamentals of the discipline, including techniques, terminology, and technology.
 The program also has clinical rotations to impart skills such as laboratory management, medical photography, and various specimen testing procedures and documentation.